be0vlk/owlculus/README.md

 This page displays the basic case information and allows you to create and view notes, upload/download evidence to the case folder, add users to the case, create entities (more on that below) and update the case status.
 When you first create a case, you will not see the entity tabs so don't worry if your screen looks a little different at first.

 #### Entities
 This is a key part of Owlculus functionality.
 Rather than defining case types upfront, you add individual entities to build your investigation dynamically.
-The system supports flexible entity types including `person`, `company`, `domain`, and `ip_address`, with JSON-based data storage allowing for extensible schemas.
+The system supports flexible entity types including `person`, `company`, `vehicle`, `domain`, and `ip_address`, with JSON-based data storage allowing for extensible schemas.

 **Entity Features:**
 - **Template-Based Notes**: Each entity type comes with predefined, organized note templates
-- **Expandable Views**: Start with essential fields, expand to detailed templates as needed
+- **Category-Based Organization**: Each entity type has its own set of categories in the form of tabs within the entity
-- **Rich Text Editing**: TipTap-powered notes with formatting options
+- **Rich Text Editing**: TipTap-powered notes with basic formatting options
 - **Smart Relationships (WIP)**: Automatic entity linking and relationship detection within the same case
 - **Cross-Case Visibility**: Entities can be discovered across multiple cases through the correlation scanning plugin

-When you create an entity, the system intelligently recognizes relationships—mentioning "Jane Doe" in John Doe's family notes can automatically create and link a new Jane Doe entity.

 #### Evidence
 This page allows you to upload and download evidence to the case folder.
-A default, organized virtual folder structure is created along with the case.
+Cases are initially created with no folder structure but the app comes with pre-configured templates that can be applied.
+Admin users can also create new templates within the Admin dashboard.

 ### Plugins
-This page allows you to conveniently run certain OSINT tools right from the app.
+This page allows you to conveniently run a variety of OSINT tools right from the app.

 #### Correlation Plugin
 This plugin will scan for correlations between entities in cases.